CreatCodeBuild/deno-graphql/remote-graph/readme.md

 [中文](./readme-chinese.md)

 # GraphQL Remote Type
-`RemoteType` is a library that helps you to execute remote GraphQL resolvers in a remote schema as if they are local and is build on top of `graphql.js`.
+`remote-graph` is a library that helps you to execute remote GraphQL resolvers in a remote schema as if they are local and is build on top of [graphql-js](https://github.com/graphql/graphql-js).

-In contrast of Apollo Federation, it needs __zero modification__ of your local schema nor any modification of the remote schema.
+In contrast of [Apollo Federation](https://www.apollographql.com/docs/apollo-server/federation/introduction/), it needs __zero modification__ of your local schema nor any modification of the remote schema.

-As a byproduct, the __zero-modification__ principle enables you to merge 3rd party schema, which you have no control, into your schema.
-Therefore, your frontend or mobile clients can treat in-house schema and 3rd party schema as one unified API.
+As a byproduct, the __zero-modification__ principle enables you to merge 3rd party schemas, which you do not own, into your schema.
+Therefore, your frontend or mobile clients can treat in-house schema and 3rd party schemas as one unified API.

 ## Example
 The example below merges 3 public GraphQL schema into one.
 They are: